So here we are, it is nearly the end of January – the first chapter of 2019…how’s it been?

 I have embraced dry January and much to my husband’s amazement I have done it!
 He didn’t think I would last as I often enjoy a bottle over a weekend or a few cheeky G&T’s and he couldn’t remember the last time I went a month without booze…ummm what about those two times I was pregnant with our children – oh yeah!
 Well if I am honest, I thought I would struggle too but actually I haven’t missed it there has only been two times when I thought ooh, I really fancy a glass which funnily enough coincided with challenging days with my little monkeys.
 You know those days when you need a glass just to get through bath time…but I didn’t cave!

 Juggling work this month has been tough, lots of things I intended to do with my business has taken a backseat due to meetings and deadlines of my other role and my volunteer work.
 It makes me realise that I can’t do everything but a lot of it comes down to planning, I have been embracing the importance of scheduling tasks – it sounds ridiculous but how often do you have a to do list that is endless and then just focus on the small ones to feel like you are #winning at life, I know I do!
 I have even been known to add tasks to the list and tick them off so I feel like I have accomplished something.
 So, to stop my procrastination, I have started to schedule and block out time when I can do things e.g. social media planning, business ideas, business admin, networking, uni work, governors work, volunteer work, menu and food shop order etc but also most importantly I have blocked out self-care time.
 This is vital to my self-worth, my sanity and allowing my own space to breathe – my self-care time includes going for a walk, having a brew in peace, reading a few chapters of a book, having my nails done, going for a massage and some pampering but also includes exercise so my PT sessions with Zoe, Yoga with Ruth, BoogieBounce with Gem but most importantly time with the girls.
-This month we challenged ourselves and our inner Van Gough and produced some amazing paintings which is proudly in my treatment room for all to admire.
+This month we challenged ourselves and our inner Van Gough and produced some amazing paintings which is proudly in my treatment room.

 I have laughed this month, gone a bit potty at times, smiled at my achievements but also taken compliments – being told ‘you look so well’ a number of times this month means I must be doing something right.
 Trust me some days are tougher than others and most of the time I am #wingingit like all of us but be proud of who you are, make some time to schedule and try something new – you might just be surprised by the outcome.